TomatenKuchenDEV/docs/docs/poll.md

 	- `hide_votes`: Hides the "Votes" button below the embed so users cannot find out who voted for what.

 \*: This argument is required.

+## Excluded roles {#settings-excluded-roles}

+Users who have one or more of these roles cannot participate in polls on the server.

+Still, their vote is counted if they've voted before.